 Dr Edward Roberts was born in Cumbria and raised in Denver, Colorado.
 He returned to the UK to study history, receiving a BA and MA from the University of Manchester and a PhD (2014) from the University of St Andrews.
 He then held research positions at King's College London and the Universidad del País Vasco (Vitoria-Gasteiz, Spain), followed by a Leverhulme Trust Early Career Fellowship at the University of Liverpool.
 In January 2018 he joined the School of History as Lecturer in Early Medieval History.

-Edward is primarily interested in political, social and cultural change in Western Europe between c.850 and c.1050.
-This was a dynamic period of European history, during which the mighty empire of Charlemagne and his family (the Carolingians) gave way to nascent French and German polities, while a unified English kingdom came into being for the first time.
-Edward studies the period’s new institutional outlook and changing cultures of writing, focusing especially on historical writing, legal documents (charters) and church law-books (canon law).
+Edward researches the political and cultural history of Western Europe between 800 and 1100.
+This was a remarkable period of transformation, during which the mighty empire of Charlemagne and his family (the Carolingians) rose and fell, giving way to nascent French and German kingdoms, while a unified England came into being for the first time.
+These centuries witnessed considerable demographic and economic growth, as well as dramatic social and religious change.